louis hansel shotsoflouis wVoP Q2Bg A unsplash

 • Keep phones and distractions out of sight to keep attention on the guest

 They say that 80-90% of communication is non-verbal.
 Well, the body language of your team should communicate warmth and approachability whenever possible.
-Calmness and openness expresses both control and care, so your guests know that even when things get busy, or start to go wrong, they can come to your team with problems and those problems will be taken care of professionally.
+Calmness and openness express both control and care, so your guests know that even when things get busy or start to go wrong, they can come to your team with problems and those problems will be taken care of professionally.

 A great greeting should be both warm and efficient and should definitely feel unhurried, lasting around 20 to 40 seconds.
 But this could be longer or shorter, based on the context.
 The ideal timing depends on: